Frequently Asked Questions

 A. A computerized lottery takes place which places students in available seats based on their school choices, with the exception of JCM- Early College High and the Academic Academy at Northeast Middle School.
 JCMECH enrollment is determined by an application, interviews, and essays.
 For the Academic Academy, students are selected based on state testing data.

 Q. My student is currently enrolled in CyberSchool, do I have to apply for Open Enrollment to attend CyberSchool for the 2021-2022 school year?

 Q. What if I already have a child enrolled in my desired Open Enrollment school, will a sibling be automatically enrolled?

 A. Siblings of students who currently attend a school through open enrollment will have first priority at that school.
+Siblings of students must submit an application.
 If a seat is available, the sibling will be offered admission.

-Q. When will I know if my student has been accepted in our requested school?
+Q. How will I know if my student has been accepted in our requested school?

 Q. What does it mean to be wait-listed?